Ayu8424/Python-sales_analysis/README.md

 Had to decide **how deep** to go into each analysis while keeping the project **detailed yet concise**.

 ---

-## 📌 Conclusion
+📌 **Conclusion**
-🔹 **December was the most profitable month**, generating the highest revenue.
+🔹 December was the most profitable month, generating the highest revenue.
-🔹 **San Francisco had the highest sales volume**, followed by other major cities.
+🔹 San Francisco had the highest sales volume, followed by other major cities.
-🔹 **Peak shopping hours were identified**, helping businesses optimize advertisement timings.
+🔹 Peak shopping hours were identified, helping businesses optimize advertisement timings.
+    - Growth in sales occurred between **5:00 AM and 11:00 AM**.
+    - Sales declined **from 11:00 AM to 3:00 PM**.
+    - A second rise in sales was observed **from 3:00 PM to 8:00 PM**, after which sales declined again.
-🔹 **Frequently bought-together products were identified**, useful for bundle promotions.
+🔹 Frequently bought-together products were identified, useful for bundle promotions.
+    - **iPhone + Lightning Charging Cable**: 1,005 sales
+    - **Google Phone + USB-C Charging Cable**: 987 sales
+    - **iPhone + Wired Headphones**: 447 sales
-🔹 **The best-selling product was analyzed**, providing insights for marketing strategies.
+🔹 The best-selling product was analyzed, providing insights for marketing strategies.
+    - **AAA Batteries** sold the most.

 ---